-Poverty and the Spatial Distribution of Rural Populations
+4. Poverty and the Spatial Distribution of Rural Populations

-Our poverty analysis examines whether the 2000 spatial distribution of rural populations in developing countries on degraded and improving agricultural land, LFAL and LFAA have a direct influence on changes in poverty over 2000-2012 or an indirect influence through attenuating the poverty-reducing impact of income growth.
-These hypotheses are tested through examining how the spatial distribution of rural populations in 2000 influences poverty changes from 2000-2012 in 83 developing countries.
+Our poverty analysis examines whether the 2000 spatial distribution of rural populations in developing countries on degraded and improving agricultural land, less favored agricultural lands and less favored agricultural areas have a direct influence on changes in poverty over 2000-2012 or an indirect influence through attenuating the poverty-reducing impact of income growth.
+We test these hypotheses through examining how the spatial distribution of rural populations in 2000 influences poverty changes from 2000 to 2012 in 83 developing countries.

-As indicated in Tables 1-5, we have estimated four spatial distribution variables for the rural population in 2000 on LFAL and LFAA for low and middleincome economies.
+As indicated in Tables 1-5, we have estimated four spatial distribution variables for the rural population in 2000 on marginal agricultural land and less favored areas for low and middle-income economies.
 These variables are:

-- the share (%) of the rural population on LFAL (henceforth s1); - the share (%) of the rural population on LFAA (s2); - the share (%) of the rural population on remote LFAL (s3); and - the share (%) of the rural population on LFAL on remote LFAL (s_4).
+- the share (%) of the rural population on less favored agricultural land (henceforth $s_1$ ), - the share (%) of the rural population on less favored agricultural areas $(s_2)$ , - the share (%) of the rural population on remote less favored agricultural land $(s_3)$ , and - the share (%) of the rural population on less favored agricultural lands on remote land (s4).

-In addition, from Tables 6-10, there are four spatial distribution variables for the rural population in 2000 on degrading and improving agricultural land and remote areas for developing countries:
+In addition, from Tables 6-10, we have four spatial distribution variables for the rural population in 2000 on degrading and improving agricultural land and remote areas for developing countries:

-- the share (%) of rural population located on all degrading agricultural land (d_1) ; - the share (%) of rural population located on all remote degrading agricultural land (d_2) ; - the share (%) of rural population located on all improving agricultural land (i1); and - the share (%) of rural population located on all remote improving agricultural (i_2) .
+- the share (%) of rural population located on all degrading agricultural land $(d_1)$ , - the share (%) of rural population located on all remote degrading agricultural $(d_2)$ , - the share (%) of rural population located on all improving agricultural land $(i_1)$ , and - the share (%) of rural population located on all remote improving agricultural $(i_2)$ .

-We obtain our cross-country measures of a given poverty line z, the poverty headcount index H, and mean income μ from PovcalNet, the on-line tool for poverty measurement developed by the Development Research Group of the World Bank (Available online at http://iresearch.worldbank. org/PovcalNet).
-PovcalNet produces internationally comparable country level poverty and income distribution estimates based on more than 850 standardised household surveys across 127 developing countries.
-From this database, we identify 83 low and middle-income economies with at least two suitable household surveys from 2000-2012.
+We obtain our cross-country measures of a given poverty line z, the poverty headcount index H, and mean income $\mu$ from PovcalNet, the on-line tool for poverty measurement developed by the Development Research Group of the World Bank (Available online at http://iresearch.worldbank.org/PovcalNet/).
+PovcalNet produces internationally comparable country level poverty and income distribution estimates based on more than 850 standardized household surveys across 127 developing countries.
+From this database, we identify 83 low and middle-income economies with at least two suitable household surveys from 2000 to 2012.
 The longest available spell between surveys is used for each country, and both surveys use the same welfare indicator, either consumption or income per person.
-The median interval between surveys is eight years, and it varies from two to eleven years.1 All monetary measures are in constant 2005 prices and are at Purchasing Power Parity (PPP).
+The median interval between surveys is eight years, and it varies from two to eleven years.
+All monetary measures are in constant 2005 prices and are at Purchasing Power Parity (PPP).